sensu/sensu-docs/content/sensu-go/6.3/operations/deploy-sensu/etcdreplicators.md

 key          |      |
 -------------|------
-description  | Path to the PEM-format key file associated with the `cert` to use for TLS client authentication. required     | true if `insecure: false` (which is the default configuration).
+description  | Path to the PEM-format key file associated with the `cert` to use for TLS client authentication.
+This key and its corresponding certificate are required for secure client communication. required     | true if `insecure: false` (the default configuration).
 If `insecure: true`, `key` is not required. type         | String example      | {{< language-toggle >}}
 {{< code yml >}}